The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Conclusions

 \section{Conclusions}

-We propose a Kalman like particle filter (KLPF) that, in the examples studied, required moderately small number of particles and therefore can obtain close to optimal performance with a computational complexity comaparable to the conventional Kalman filter.
+We propose a Kalman like particle filter (KLPF) to optimally track and control a linear Gauss Markov process over a sensor network using quantized measurements.
+The technique is general and works for an arbitrary causal quantization scheme.
+In the examples studied, KLPF required moderately small number of particles and therefore can obtain close to optimal performance with a computational complexity comaparable to the conventional Kalman filter.
+We also showed that the classical separation principle between estimation and control holds.
+This allowed us to perform optimal LQG control using quantized measurements.
 An important open issue is to determine the number of particles necessary to closely approximate the optimal filter.
-As earlier observed in \cite{teja}, the error covariance matrix of the optimal filter seems to follow the modified Riccati recursion introduced in \cite{bruno}.
+In order to determine this, one needs upper bounds on the estimation error of the optimal filter and also understand the rate of convergence of particle filters.
+The error covariance matrix of the optimal filter seems to be upper bounded by the modified Riccati recursion introduced in \cite{bruno}.
 Determining whether this is the case, and why, remains an interesting open question.
+In particular, any meaningful upper bound on the estimation error of the optimal filter is necessary for practical applicability of the Kalman Like Particle Filter.